-Expressions of Interest for the 2021 City of Yarra Exhibition Program are now closed.
+Expressions of Interest are now open for the 2022 City of Yarra Exhibition Program

-We are seeking innovative and engaging artists to exhibit as part of our 2021 exhibition program at
+We are seeking innovative and engaging artists to exhibit as part of our 2022 exhibition program at:

 - Richmond Town Hall